rigidus/lido-improvement-proposals/LIPS/lip-3.md

 ## Monitoring of the voting

 To observe voting and activate voting results, there must be a transparent method available to participants.
 At the moment, activation is performed manually.
-We can create a resource that will track the current votes, the strength of votes and enactment
+We can create a resource that will track the current votes, the strength of votes, and the enactment

 ## Details about Gnosis Safe and Snapshot

 Gnosis Safe is a multi-signature wallet suitable for grant distribution.
 To transfer money, multiple signatures of several responsible persons are required.
 These responsible persons ensure the security of grant budgets.
-The DAO elects these responsible persons (delegates) through a general vote.Delegates can be removed by a general vote.
+The DAO elects these responsible persons (delegates) through a general vote.
+Delegates can be removed by a general vote.
 When such a vote is initiated, the distribution authority shall be suspended.

 Snapshot allows communities to do token holder votes off-chain.
 The voting result is verifiable, and the voting process is tamper-resistant (with votes and relayer receipts stored in IPFS).
-The main weakness of this approach is that the votes are not submitted and broadcast on chain, so a trusted entity is required to review the final vote count and enact the results.
-The simplest solution is to trust the delegates, but we can use other methods that complicate the collusion, for example, randomly choosing a trusted entity or using third party service as arbiter (SafeSnap).
+The main weakness of this approach is that the votes are not submitted and broadcast on-chain, so a trusted entity is required to review the final vote count and enact the results.
+The simplest solution is to trust the delegates, but we can use other methods that complicate the collision, for example, randomly choosing a trusted entity or using a third party service as an arbiter (SafeSnap).

 To prevent malicious actions, users will need to make a security deposit when triggering proposals.

-## Possible attacks and defence
+## Possible attacks and defense

 A malicious owner of LDO tokens can block all voting easy-track if his tokens exceed the threshold.
 A DAO can defend against them by putting to a general vote the issue of burning its LDO tokens for malicious conduct.